 Although Poles had never ceased to hope for the restoration of their fatherland, the mood across the former Polish lands began to change in 1860.
-Russia had recently been defeated by an allied force in the Crimean War (1853-56), which left the Imperial power economically and politically weakened.
-This gave hope to many that in its weakaned state, Poles could hope for some form of regained autonomy.
+Russia had recently been defeated by an allied force in the Crimean War (1853-56), which left the imperial power economically and politically weakened.
+This gave hope to many that in its weakened state, Poles could hope for some form of regained autonomy.
 There then began a series of religious and patriotic demonstrations, and resistance groups began to form, aiming to restore some form of Polish state.
 At this stage there was no single unifying group, but two, with opposing ideas on how this reformed state should look.
-The whites, made up mostly of land owning intellectuals led by Andrzej Zamoyjski hoped to return to a pre-1830 constitutional status.
-The reds, consisting of peasants and workers, followed a more democratic approach, wishing to see a state which favoured their rights.
+The Whites, made up mostly of landowning intellectuals led by Andrzej Zamoyjski hoped to return to a pre-1830 constitutional status.
+The Reds, consisting of peasants and workers, followed a more democratic approach, wishing to see a state which favoured their rights.

-By 1863, the tension was thick in the air, and plans were set in motion to begin an uprising in spring of the same year.
-Wielopolski knew of the rumours, and decided to act to quell the rebellion before it could begin.
-Using his position within the government, Wielopolski imposed forced conscription into the Russian Army on the night of the 14th into the 15th of January, with many families in Warsaw hearing the soul shattering knocks on doors to take away men of military age from their families.
-This action had the complete opposite effect than intended and led to the insurgents feeling they had no option but to begin their insurrection early.
+By 1863, the tension was thick in the air, and plans were set in motion to begin an armed uprising in spring of the same year.
+Aleksander Wielopolski, fully aware of insurrectionist plans, now acted to quell the rebellion before it could begin.
+Using his position within the government, Wielopolski imposed forced conscription into the Russian Army, and on the night of the 14th into the 15th of January, Russian soldiers began knocking on doors in Warsaw, taking men of military age away from their families.
+This action had an effect completely opposite to what Wielopolski intended, with insurgents feeling they now had no option but to launch their insurrection early.
 And so it transpired that the call to arms went out and another uprising against imperial Russian rule was launched in the heart of winter on January 22, 1863.

-Despite the odds being stacked against the insurgents from the beginning, it's the very nature of the uprising and its outcomes which have been remembered.
-From the outset, the uprising was not simply a Polish endeavour, but a multi-ethnic/national campaign, riding on the back of freedom movements across Europe.
-Lithuanians, Belarusians, Latvians and Ukrainians too fought on the sides of the peasants against the might of the Russians, all joined by volunteers from France, Hungary, Italy, and even Russia itself, who also brought much needed weaponry.
+Despite the odds being stacked against the insurgents from the beginning, it's the very nature of the January Uprising and its outcomes which have been remembered.
+From the outset, the uprising was not simply a Polish endeavour, but a multi-ethnic, multi-national campaign, riding on the back of freedom movements across Europe.
+Lithuanians, Belarusians, Latvians and Ukrainians all fought against the might of the Russians, joined by further volunteers from France, Hungary, Italy, and even Russia itself.

-But the picture painted was not so simple.
-The peasantry were key to the success of the campaign, and the unfortunate reality was that many across the former Polish-Lithuanian commonwealth supported the cause, but did not wish to fight for the benefit of the landed gentry, nor too did some nobleman wish to fight for fear of losing more of their lands.
-By the time unity was provided in the form of Polish general Romuald Traugutt taking the lead in late 1863, his promise to grant peasants rights to the land they worked was too little too late, and the uprising's chances of success were already severely dented.
+However the picture painted was not so simple.
+The peasantry were key to the success of the campaign, and the unfortunate reality was that while many across the former Polish-Lithuanian commonwealth supported the cause, they did not wish to fight for the benefit of the landed gentry, nor too did some nobleman wish to fight for fear of losing more of their lands.
+By the time unity was provided in the form of Polish general Romuald Traugutt taking the lead in late 1863, his promise to grant peasants rights to the land they worked was too little too late, and the Uprising's chances of success were already severely dented.

 By April 1864, many of the uprising's commanders, including Traugutt, had been arrested and imprisoned in Warsaw's Citadel, where they were later executed.
-Severe reprisals by the Russians are what ultimately led to the uprising's end.
+Severe reprisals by the Russians are what ultimately led to the Uprising's end.
 During and after the campaign, roughly 80,000 Poles were deported to far flung regions of Russia, which instilled fear in the general populace.
-Many others fled to become the new wave of Polish emigres, many settling in Paris.
-396 people were executed for their part in the uprising, many at the Warsaw Citadel.
-The uprising was well and truly over, and the consequences were dire.
+Others fled to become the new wave of Polish emigres, many settling in Paris.
+396 people were executed for their part in the January Uprising, many at the Warsaw Citadel.
+The Uprising was well and truly over, and the consequences were dire.
 Polish institutions were abolished, the Polish language was no longer to be taught in schools, and all Poles in senior administrative roles were replaced by Russians.
 Serfdom was abolished and many Polish szlachta (gentry) had their lands confiscated, which had a major impact on the already struggling peasantry.
 Poland was to be no more.

 At least that was the intention.
-The effectiveness of the secret Polish state led to a template on how to organise effective covert resistance, which would prove effective again in later struggles.
-The result of Russian reprisals led to the growth of the "organic work" movement, aiming to nourish the notion of a Polish state through cultural and economic means.
-All this of course would help the Polish cause in the future, but then a set of global geo-political events in the early 20th century led to World War I, which in the aftermath, resulted in the re-emergence of an Independent Poland after 123 years of being absent from the maps of the world.
+The effectiveness of the secret Polish state had created a template for organising cohesive covert resistance, which would prove useful again in later struggles.
+The result of Russian reprisals led to the growth of the "organic work" movement, aiming to nourish the notion of a Polish State through cultural and economic means.
+All this of course would help the Polish cause in the future, but then a set of global geopolitical events in the early 20th century led to World War I, whose aftermath resulted in the re-emergence of an independent Poland after 123 years of being absent from the maps of the world.
 The hopes of the January Uprising, and those rebellions which came before it, were finally realised.